lucasimi/tda-mapper-python/README.md

 # mapper-tda
-A simple Mapper algorithm implementation
+A simple implementation of the mapper algorithm from TDA